SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/README.md

 }
 ```

-The `--svn` argument is used to specify the security version number of the fragment.
-The `--namespace` argument is used to specify the namespace of the fragment.
+The `--svn` argument is used to specify the security version number of the fragment and should be an integer.
+The `--namespace` argument is used to specify the namespace of the fragment and cannot conflict with some built-in names.
+If a conflicting name occurs, there will be an error message.

 Example 2: This command creates a signed security fragment and attaches it to a container image in an ORAS-compliant registry: